 Over the past decades, the world of education has been undergoing a digital transformation, moving from micro-computers to a promising hyper-connectivity.
 These services, whether public or private, now use computers and networks to manage, for example, administrations, data, admissions, examinations, research from the various laboratories linked to universities, etc. As a result, education information systems are open, complex and heterogeneous, sometimes with relatively unclear boundaries, while hosting a large amount of information about education staff, current or former students, candidates, administrative staff, suppliers, etc. Documents containing examination topics, high value-added research projects that fall within the scope of intellectual property are also accessible through these databases.
 For all these risks, institutions often have insufficient human and financial resources to protect their structures, turning them into prime targets for ill-intentioned actors.

 While universities are high-level targets, secondary or primary schools should also be considered.
 These schools are often linked together within the same academy, and some are poorly protected.
 Why?
-Old systems containing known vulnerabilities, and becoming prime targets for local malicious actors seeking access or modification of personal data.
-In parallel, many data is also available to institutions that may be of interest to hackers: notes, addresses of students or teachers, parents’ income, tax returns, school fees, scholarships… By protecting these systems, we are protecting the privacy of many schoolchildren and teachers and ensuring the integrity of their results upon which their future depends.
+Old systems contain known vulnerabilities and have become prime targets for local malicious actors seeking access or modification of personal data.
+In parallel, many data is also available to institutions that may be of interest to hackers: notes, addresses of students or teachers, parents’ income, tax returns, school fees, scholarships, etc. By protecting these systems, we are protecting the privacy of many schoolchildren and teachers and ensuring the integrity of their results upon which their future depends.

 Admissions to higher education have been carried out over the past decade through online admission platforms.
 Hosted by national, regional or university infrastructures, the integrity of these admission platforms must be guaranteed.